mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 {{"demo": "ColumnMenuGrid.js", "bg": "inline"}}

-## Disable column menu

-By default, each column header has the column menu enabled.
-To disable the column menu, set the prop `disableColumnMenu={true}`.

-{{"demo": "DisabledColumnMenuGrid.js", "bg": "inline"}}

 ## Customize column menu

 You can customize the column menu items by passing `components` and `componentsProps` props to the column menu component or the entire menu by [passing a custom component](/x/react-data-grid/column-menu/#custom-component) to the `ColumnMenu` slot of the data grid component.